individkid/sidegeo/README.md

   * -h print usage
   * -H print readme
   * -f \<file> load polytope and append changes
-  * -F \<file> switch to file for perspective
+  * -F \<file> toggle enable read from file
   * -e \<config> append to last file
   * -E \<file> change last file to indicated
-  * -d \<file> disable reads from file
-  * -D \<file> enable reads from file
   * -a \<name> open alternate display
   * -A \<name> use indicated alternate display
   * -t run sanity check
   * -T run thorough tests

 Left mouse button selects pierce point, and activates menu selected action.
 Right mouse button toggle suspends action.
 Keyboard enter selects, and letter moves to menu item in console.
 Keyboard is effective if display or console in focus.
 Exit by pressing \<esc>\<enter>.
 Arrow keys act like mouse motion. \<pgup> and \<pgdn> act like roller. \<home> and \<end> act like left and right buttons.
-Macros may be bound to planes as Lua scripts, and activated in Perform/Execute mode.
+Macros may be bound to planes as Lua scripts, and activated in Execute mode.

   * Additive -- click fills in region over pierce point
   * Subtractive -- click hollows out region under pierce point